autoloadnextpost/alnp-documentation/en_US/add-theme-support.md

 add_action( 'after_setup_theme', 'add_alnp_theme_support' );
 ```

-If you happen to be supporting Auto Load Next Post via a plugin, a simple additional variable simply allows the plugin to tell the user so via the plugin settings page.
+If you happen to be supporting Auto Load Next Post via a plugin, a simple additional variable allows the plugin to tell the user so via the plugin settings page.
 Simply add `plugin_support` as a variable and set it to `yes`.

 ```php
 /**